See what you missed at ASRM 2024 with the ASRM 2024 Recorded Bundle

 ETHICAL ANALYSIS

-The second reason cited in support of Opinion 6.01 is that hinging fees on the success of medical treatment implies that ‘‘successful outcomes from treatment are guaranteed, thus creating unrealistic expectations of medicine and false promises to consumers.’’
-While it is unethical to create unrealistic expectations or make false promises, financial ‘‘risk-sharing’’ plans do not appear to have that intent or effect.
-Providers charge a substantial premium to those who enter the plan, compared with their conventional fee-for-service charge.
-While the provider's willingness to assume some of the risk of failure may convey a message of confidence in its services, patients should be appropriately counseled not to regard the arrangement as a guarantee of success.
-On the contrary, the ‘‘premium’’ built into financial ‘‘risk-sharing’’ fees signals to the patient that the provider needs to be compensated for assuming some of the risk of failure precisely because there is a significant risk that treatment will fail.
-What is guaranteed is not success, but a potential refund if treatment fails.
-Moreover, when the fee structures of programs are aimed to offset the costs of failure (refunds) by the increased initial charge (retained by the clinic in case of success), patients are in effect serving as an insurance pool.
-The program permits patients the additional option of recovering some of what they have paid if they are unsuccessful so that they may pursue other options.
+Financial ‘‘risk-sharing’’ programs appear to violate long-standing ethical prohibitions against paying contingency fees in medicine.
+A prior version of the American Medical Association’s Code of Medical Ethics stated that hinging fees on the success of medical treatment implies that ‘‘successful outcomes from treatment are guaranteed, thus creating unrealistic expectations of medicine and false promises to consumers.’’
+Although this statement has since been removed from the American Medical Association’s opinion, it still prohibits contingent fees (8).
+Although it is unethical to create unrealistic expectations or make false promises or guarantees, financial ‘‘risk-sharing’’ plans do not appear to have that intent or effect.
+Although the provider's willingness to assume some of the risk of failure may convey a message of confidence in its services, patients should be appropriately counseled not to regard the arrangement as a guarantee of success.
+On the contrary, the ‘‘premium’’ built into financial ‘‘risk-sharing’’ fees signals to the patient that risks need to be pooled precisely because there is a significant chance that treatment will fail.
+What is guaranteed is not success, but a partial or full refund when treatment fails.

-When providing traditional fee-for-service or financial ‘‘risk-sharing’’ programs, beneficence should be practiced and standard of care should be followed.
-Non-‘‘risk-sharing’’ fee-for-service programs also have incentives to overstimulate the ovaries or transfer multiple embryos in order to have high enough success rates to attract future patients or to add expensive ancillary services.
-The Committee did not find that the incentives are so much greater in ‘‘risk-sharing’’ plans that they deserve condemnation independently of comparable risks in fee-for-service plans.
-Because of the potential for conflicts of interest, however, programs should be cautioned to follow recommended ASRM practice guidelines when financial ‘‘risk-sharing’’ programs are in place, as they would be expected to do in any event.
-Additionally, outcomes for patients participating in financial ‘‘risk-sharing’’ programs should periodically be reviewed to ensure that
+When providing traditional fee-for-service or financial ‘‘risk-sharing’’ programs, benefits should be practiced and standards of care should be followed.
+Non ‘‘risk-sharing’’ fee-for-service programs also have incentives to overstimulate the ovaries or transfer multiple embryos to increase success rates with the goal of attracting future patients.
+The Committee did not find that the incentives are so much greater in ‘‘risk-sharing’’ plans that they deserve special consideration independently of comparable risks in fee-forservice plans.
+Because of the potential for conflicts of interest, programs should adhere to recommended ASRM practice guidelines regardless of how the treatment cycle is financed.
+Additionally, outcomes for patients participating in financial ‘‘risk-sharing’’ programs should be periodically reviewed to ensure that the ethical concerns addressed in this document are not violated.

 CONCLUSION